-As discussed above, one of the key reforms affecting the real estate and infrastructure investor sector is the proposed changes in the tax treatment of stapled investment structures.
-These reforms will significantly impact real estate and infrastructure investment structures, particularly where those investments comprise investment in real estate and in a portfolio entity that carries on a business on the real estate.
+As discussed above, one of the key reforms affecting the real estate and infrastructure investor sector is the recently enacted legislation affecting the concessional withholding tax treatment of fund payments attributable to income derived by cross stapled MIT investment structures and rent from other arrangements in relation to agricultural land.
+These new laws will significantly impact real estate and infrastructure investment structures, particularly where those investments comprise investment in real estate and in a portfolio entity that carries on a business on the real estate.